Traveling to Brazil and wanna know more about Brazilian holidays? You’ve come to the right place.

 Yay, it’s Christmas in Brazil.
 Unlike the celebrations in the northern hemisphere, here in Brazil, it is always warm.
 Really warm.

-The Christmas festivities in Brazil begin on December 24th, when the family gathers for a hearty supper and to exchange gifts as well as cards with beautiful messages.
+The Christmas festivities in Brazil begin on December 24th, when the family gathers for a hearty Christmas feast and to exchange gifts as well as cards with beautiful messages.

 Brazil holiday calendar